Cleveland Water Quality at a Glance

 • Multi-barrier Approach: All four water treatment plants (Nottingham, Baldwin, Crown, and Morgan) employ comprehensive treatment processes including screening, flocculation, sedimentation, filtration, and disinfection.

-• Granular Activated Carbon: Specialized carbon filtration systems target organic compounds, pharmaceuticals, and taste/odor-causing substances, particularly during seasonal algal events.
+• Granular Activated Carbon: Specialised carbon filtration systems target organic compounds, pharmaceuticals, and taste/odour-causing substances, particularly during seasonal algal events on Lake Erie.

-• Pipeline Replacement: Systematic replacement of approximately 80 miles of aging water mains annually, with priority given to areas with high break rates and critical service zones.
+• Pipeline Replacement: Systematic replacement of approximately 80 miles of ageing water mains annually, with priority given to areas with high break rates and critical service zones.

-• Lead Service Line Initiative: Comprehensive mapping and replacement program targeting the estimated 135,000 lead service lines in the system, with over 40,000 replacements completed since 2017.
+• Lead Service Line Initiative: Comprehensive mapping and replacement programme targeting the estimated 178,000 lead service lines in the system, launched in 2023 with Bipartisan Infrastructure Law funding and prioritising disadvantaged communities.

 • Digital Water Management: Integrated SCADA systems and advanced metering infrastructure provide real-time monitoring of water quality parameters and early detection of potential distribution system issues.